RobertFehrmann/smartCopy/README.md

 This procedure creates a local copy (target database & schema) of all tables/views inside a shared database (source database and schema).

     create or replace procedure SP_COPY(
-       I_SRC_DB VARCHAR       -- Name of the source (shared) database ,I_SRC_SCHEMA VARCHAR  -- Name of the schema in the source database ,I_TGT_DB VARCHAR      -- Name of the target (local) database ,I_TGT_SCHEMA VARCHAR  -- Name of the schema in the taget database )
+       I_SRC_DB VARCHAR  -- Name of the source (shared) database ,I_TGT_DB VARCHAR -- Name of the target (local) database ,I_SCHEMA VARCHAR -- Name of the schema
+    )

 ### SP_REFRESH